Syquant Capital Sas Cuts Stock Position in Broadcom Inc. (NASDAQ:AVGO)

 Shares of AVGO stock traded up $19.89 during trading hours on Friday, reaching $598.49.
 59,028 shares of the stock were exchanged, compared to its average volume of 2,741,646.
 The business’s fifty day moving average is $598.50 and its two-hundred day moving average is $554.67.
 The company has a debt-to-equity ratio of 1.58, a current ratio of 2.64 and a quick ratio of 2.43.
 Broadcom Inc. has a 12-month low of $419.14 and a 12-month high of $677.76.
 The firm has a market capitalization of $245.15 billion, a P/E ratio of 38.57, a P/E/G ratio of 1.36 and a beta of 1.00.

+Broadcom (NASDAQ:AVGO – Get Rating) last released its earnings results on Thursday, March 3rd.
+The semiconductor manufacturer reported $8.39 earnings per share for the quarter, topping the Zacks’ consensus estimate of $8.08 by $0.31.
+Broadcom had a net margin of 24.54% and a return on equity of 46.31%.
+The firm had revenue of $7.71 billion for the quarter, compared to analyst estimates of $7.61 billion.
+During the same period in the prior year, the firm earned $5.78 earnings per share.
+The business’s quarterly revenue was up 15.8% compared to the same quarter last year.
+As a group, equities research analysts predict that Broadcom Inc. will post 29.76 earnings per share for the current fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
+Investors of record on Tuesday, March 22nd will be paid a dividend of $4.10 per share.
+This represents a $16.40 dividend on an annualized basis and a dividend yield of 2.74%.
+Broadcom’s payout ratio is 109.33%.

-Broadcom announced that its Board of Directors has authorized a stock buyback program on Thursday, December 9th that authorizes the company to buyback $10.00 billion in shares.
-This buyback authorization authorizes the semiconductor manufacturer to repurchase up to 4.2% of its shares through open market purchases.
-Shares buyback programs are typically an indication that the company’s board of directors believes its shares are undervalued.
+Broadcom announced that its board has authorized a stock buyback plan on Thursday, December 9th that permits the company to repurchase $10.00 billion in shares.
+This repurchase authorization permits the semiconductor manufacturer to purchase up to 4.2% of its shares through open market purchases.
+Shares repurchase plans are typically a sign that the company’s management believes its shares are undervalued.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Investors of record on Tuesday, March 22nd will be issued a $4.10 dividend.
-This represents a $16.40 dividend on an annualized basis and a yield of 2.74%.
-Broadcom’s dividend payout ratio (DPR) is 109.33%.

-In other news, CFO Kirsten M. Spears sold 2,000 shares of the stock in a transaction that occurred on Tuesday, December 21st.
-The stock was sold at an average price of $648.10, for a total value of $1,296,200.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Raul J. Fernandez acquired 81 shares of the firm’s stock in a transaction dated Tuesday, December 14th.
-The stock was purchased at an average cost of $612.61 per share, with a total value of $49,621.41.
-The disclosure for this purchase can be found here.
-2.30% of the stock is currently owned by corporate insiders.

-Several equities research analysts have issued reports on the stock.
-Oppenheimer lifted their target price on shares of Broadcom from $575.00 to $650.00 and gave the stock an “outperform” rating in a research note on Friday, December 3rd.
-UBS Group boosted their price target on shares of Broadcom from $665.00 to $690.00 and gave the company a “buy” rating in a research report on Friday.
-Barclays boosted their price target on shares of Broadcom from $650.00 to $700.00 and gave the company an “overweight” rating in a research report on Wednesday, January 12th.
-The Goldman Sachs Group lowered their price target on shares of Broadcom from $704.00 to $665.00 and set a “buy” rating on the stock in a research report on Friday.
-Finally, Susquehanna reissued a “buy” rating and set a $680.00 price target on shares of Broadcom in a research report on Tuesday.
-Four investment analysts have rated the stock with a hold rating, twenty-three have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $663.15.

 Broadcom Company Profile (Get Rating)